 Unfortunately, the typical Indian and West Indian diet is high in carbohydrates and low in meat.
 Removing the carbs leaves a calorie deficit that is challenging to fill.
 We are working it out.
-Much of the world eat more pork or chicken than beef and there are a lot of delicious spiced chicken curries and jerk recipes to be found online.
-Typically curries served with rice or bread, but we’ll experiment with other combinations.
+Much of the world eat more pork or chicken than beef, and there are a lot of delicious spiced chicken curries and jerk recipes to be found online.
+Typically curries served with rice or bread, but we'll experiment with other combinations.
 Maybe quinoa.
-However, my research shows that goat meat is leaner and has more protein per pound that beef, chicken or pork.
+However, my research shows that goat meat is leaner and has more protein per pound than beef, chicken or pork.

 I am still working out how I can incorporate exercise into my daily life.
-I get up at 6 AM, and I don’t want to get up any earlier.
-It’s winter here and at 6 AM, it’s pitch black outside.
-The early morning temperature can be brutally low, and I am likely to encounter snow, freezing rain or hail.
-I don’t want to be outside walking or running in that.
+I get up at 6 AM, and I don't want to get up any earlier.
+It's winter here, and at 6 AM, it's pitch black outside.
+The early morning temperature can be brutally low, and I will likely encounter snow, freezing rain or hail.
+I don't want to be outside walking or running in that.
 I am recovering from a knee injury so running it not advised anyway.
 The same applies to the late evening.

-Ideally, I want to cultivate an exercise routine that is independent of weather, that incorporates cardio and disrupt my work schedule.
+Ideally, I want to cultivate an exercise routine that is independent of weather, incorporating cardio and disrupting my work schedule.
 There is a Planet Fitness across the street from the office building where I work.
 I could get a membership there and exercise during my lunch hour.
 But I need to make sure I schedule the time to eat meals, exercise, change clothes.
 All that needs to happen in one hour.
 I have Type 1 diabetes, skipping meals is not healthy, nor is eating prepared and packaged meals.
 And those would not fit into my healthy diet intention.
-Maybe it’s time to buy some exercise equipment.
+Maybe it's time to buy some exercise equipment.

 Traning and Certification